sanjaybharkatiya/financial-detective/docs/TECHNICAL_DESIGN.md

             └── src/schema.py
 ```

 All modules depend on `schema.py` as the single source of truth for data structures.
 Provider selection is driven by `config.py` which reads environment variables.
+Chunking is orchestrated in `extractor/__init__.py` and is transparent to callers.

 ---